htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

 '''''''''''''''''''''''''''''''''''''''''''''''

 Once HTCondor services are running, try submitting test jobs.
-Example 2 within the :doc:`/users-manual/submitting-a-job` section presents a vanilla universe job.
+Example 2 within the :ref:`users-manual/submitting-a-job:sample submit description files` section presents a vanilla universe job.

 Upgrading - Installing a New Version on an Existing Pool
 --------------------------------------------------------